nicholas-long/ngramdb/database/20240709053001-b005119b744456da6cc0/README.md

-# interactively generated README for this project
+# automatically generated README for this project

-- this is an example ngram program to generate a README file for this project by combining together various files.
+- this is an example Ngram program to generate a README file for this project by combining together various files.
 - it happens to copy it back to the README in the root directory.
   - [should ngrams be able to modify each other or modify external files for security](/database/20240712162129-bec61b6ccd3655ec29c4)